 U.S. Department of Health and Human Services

-After seven years in an appellate and regulatory practice at a Washington DC law firm, Mr. Levinson entered public service as Deputy General Counsel of the U.S. Office of Personnel Management.
+Mr. Levinson first entered Federal service in 1983 as Deputy General Counsel of the U.S. Office of Personnel Management.
 He thereafter served as General Counsel of the U.S. Consumer Product Safety Commission.
-In 1986, he was appointed by President Reagan to be Chairman of the U.S. Merit Systems Protection Board, a bipartisan, quasi-judicial agency that adjudicates Federal civilian personnel appeals.
-He was later appointed by President George W. Bush to be Inspector General of the U.S. General Services Administration beginning in 2001 and of HHS beginning in 2005.
+In 1986, President Reagan appointed him to be Chairman of the U.S. Merit Systems Protection Board, a bipartisan, quasi-judicial agency that adjudicates Federal civilian personnel appeals.
+In 2001, President George W. Bush appointed Mr. Levinson to be Inspector General of the U.S. General Services Administration and in 2005 Inspector General of HHS.